The Second Mile

 The Second Mile was a nonprofit organization for underprivileged youth, providing help for at-risk children and support for their parents in Pennsylvania.
 It was founded in 1977 by Jerry Sandusky, a then-Penn State assistant college football coach.
 The charity said its youth programs served as many as 100,000 children annually.
-The organization has since ceased operations after Sandusky was charged and found guilty of child sex abuse.
+The organization ceased operations after Sandusky was found guilty of child sex abuse.

 Early work and praise

 The Second Mile grew, serving about 20,000 kids in 1989 to more than 300,000 in 2010.
 U.S. President George H. W. Bush praised the group as a "shining example" of charity work in a 1990 letter, one of that president's much-promoted "Thousand points of light" encouragements to volunteer community organizations.
 Citing Sandusky's work with The Second Mile charity to provide care for foster children, then U.S. Senator Rick Santorum honored Sandusky with an Angels in Adoption award in 2002.
 As of November 4, 2011, when charges were filed against Sandusky, Eagles former head coach Dick Vermeil and then-head coach Andy Reid, former Phillies owner R.R.M.
 Carpenter, III, Matt Millen from ESPN, actor Mark Wahlberg, golfer Arnold Palmer, and football players Jack Ham and Franco Harris, among others, were shown on the charity’s website as serving on its Honorary Board.
 Questions were soon raised about how closely if at all the listed members were involved.
 Wahlberg stated that he had made some donations but was unaware of being listed as an honorary board member, and Cal Ripken Jr. was reported to have been only marginally involved with the charity and asked for his name to be removed; the entire list was removed from the organization's website a few days later.